populationgenomics/talos/design_docs/Hail_Filter_and_Label.md

    * Consequences unlikely to be impactful or on non-protein-coding transcripts are removed
      * ... followed by removal of any variants with no remaining consequences

-5. Apply custom category annotations, as defined in the flowchart above
+5. Apply custom category labels, as defined in the flowchart above
    * All these annotations are provisional, as mode-of-inheritance confirmation is not in Hail (yet)
    * Confirmation of categories is done in a downstream stage